BidaskClub Downgrades Akoustis Technologies (NASDAQ:AKTS) to Hold

-Akoustis Technologies (NASDAQ:AKTS) was downgraded by BidaskClub from a “buy” rating to a “hold” rating in a research note issued to investors on Monday, BidAskClub reports.
+Akoustis Technologies (NASDAQ:AKTS) was downgraded by BidaskClub from a “buy” rating to a “hold” rating in a note issued to investors on Sunday, BidAskClub reports.

-In other Akoustis Technologies news, insider Rohan Houlden sold 8,750 shares of the company’s stock in a transaction on Monday, September 14th.
-The stock was sold at an average price of $7.64, for a total value of $66,850.00.
-Following the completion of the sale, the insider now directly owns 240,377 shares in the company, valued at approximately $1,836,480.28.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Jeffrey B. Shealy sold 25,000 shares of the stock in a transaction on Wednesday, September 23rd.
-The stock was sold at an average price of $8.20, for a total value of $205,000.00.
-Following the transaction, the chief executive officer now directly owns 2,937,062 shares in the company, valued at approximately $24,083,908.40.
+In other news, Director Suzanne B. Rudy sold 11,132 shares of the firm’s stock in a transaction that occurred on Friday, November 13th.
+The shares were sold at an average price of $7.83, for a total value of $87,163.56.
+Following the sale, the director now directly owns 96,164 shares in the company, valued at approximately $752,964.12.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Jeffrey B. Shealy sold 50,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 30th.
+The shares were sold at an average price of $8.39, for a total transaction of $419,500.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 173,152 shares of company stock worth $1,396,088 in the last ninety days.
+Over the last 90 days, insiders sold 226,602 shares of company stock worth $1,811,688.
 13.70% of the stock is currently owned by corporate insiders.

-A number of large investors have recently added to or reduced their stakes in AKTS.
-Wells Fargo & Company MN raised its position in shares of Akoustis Technologies by 39.0% in the 1st quarter.
-Wells Fargo & Company MN now owns 30,990 shares of the technology company’s stock valued at $166,000 after purchasing an additional 8,698 shares during the last quarter.
-Royal Bank of Canada raised its holdings in shares of Akoustis Technologies by 51.7% in the first quarter.
-Royal Bank of Canada now owns 8,679 shares of the technology company’s stock worth $46,000 after buying an additional 2,959 shares during the last quarter.
-State Street Corp raised its holdings in shares of Akoustis Technologies by 7.5% in the first quarter.
-State Street Corp now owns 457,728 shares of the technology company’s stock worth $2,458,000 after buying an additional 31,809 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. lifted its stake in shares of Akoustis Technologies by 8.9% during the second quarter.
-Raymond James Financial Services Advisors Inc. now owns 89,859 shares of the technology company’s stock worth $745,000 after buying an additional 7,346 shares during the period.
-Finally, SG Americas Securities LLC grew its holdings in shares of Akoustis Technologies by 751.1% during the second quarter.
-SG Americas Securities LLC now owns 89,922 shares of the technology company’s stock valued at $745,000 after buying an additional 79,357 shares during the last quarter.
-36.80% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of AKTS.
+Bank of Montreal Can raised its holdings in Akoustis Technologies by 247.9% in the 2nd quarter.
+Bank of Montreal Can now owns 3,465 shares of the technology company’s stock valued at $28,000 after buying an additional 2,469 shares during the last quarter.
+Private Advisor Group LLC bought a new position in Akoustis Technologies in the 2nd quarter valued at approximately $31,000.
+Advisor Group Holdings Inc. raised its holdings in Akoustis Technologies by 111.9% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 3,921 shares of the technology company’s stock valued at $32,000 after buying an additional 2,071 shares during the last quarter.
+Signaturefd LLC bought a new position in Akoustis Technologies in the 2nd quarter valued at approximately $33,000.
+Finally, Royal Bank of Canada raised its holdings in Akoustis Technologies by 51.7% in the 1st quarter.
+Royal Bank of Canada now owns 8,679 shares of the technology company’s stock valued at $46,000 after buying an additional 2,959 shares during the last quarter.
+Institutional investors and hedge funds own 36.80% of the company’s stock.

 Akoustis Technologies, Inc, through its subsidiary, Akoustis, Inc, develops, designs, manufactures, and sells radio frequency (RF) filter products for the mobile wireless device industry in the United States.
 It operates through two segments, Foundry Fabrication Services and RF Filters.
 The Foundry Fabrication Services segment provides engineering review services; and semiconductor wafer-manufacturing and microelectromechanical systems foundry services.